 - 3. School must provide a student drop off area for motorists that is dedicated to student drop off activities and will not interfere with onsite parking or roadways adjacent to the school.
 The appropriate length and dimensions of the drop off area shall be identified in a traffic study prepared by a professional engineer licensed in the State of Florida. - 4.
 In order to allow sufficient time to secure required development order, building permit, and local business tax receipt approval, a special exception use application and fee must be filed with the Development Services Department at least nine months before the start of the school year.
-This time requirement cannot be waived or reduced. - (m) Residential, including one-family detached dwellings, two-family dwellings, or multiple-family dwellings, including horizontal mixed use, subject to requirements of the PRC zoning district and limitations provided in Sections 9.9 and 9.10 of this Code. - $(\underline{n}m)$ Theater, outdoor.
-Subject to requirements of section 33.11 of this Code. - (on) Walkway cafes greater than 1,000 square feet in area, subject to the criteria and limitations in section 22.3(B) of this Code.
+This time requirement cannot be waived or reduced. - (m) Residential of any type, including horizontal mixed use, subject to limitations provided in Sections 9.9 and 9.10 of this Code. - $(\underline{n}m)$ Theater, outdoor.
+Subject to requirements of section 33.11 of this Code. - (On) Walkway cafes greater than 1,000 square feet in area, subject to the criteria and limitations in section 22.3(B) of this Code.